 She sifted most of her baked goods.
 Her reasoning was straightforward, nobody wants a sandy, gritty texture in their baked goods.

-The difference between a gritty biscuit and a light, tender one came down to whether she had sifted the bran out first.
+The difference between a gritty biscuit and a light, tender one came down to whether she had sifted some of the bran out first.

 Nothing was ever wasted, either.
 The bran went to the ducks, geese, and chickens, got sprinkled over sourdough loaves before baking, and on the parchment-lined Dutch oven, or found its way into a hot soak with scalded milk or hot water for heartier breads.